anamarijadraskovic/meme_generator/README.md

 - Download the generated meme as a PNG
 - Installable as a PWA
 - Achieves a perfect 100 in all Lighthouse categories
-- Styled using CSS Modules
-- More suitable for desktop/web than mobile

 ## Tech Stack